-The map opposite shows the fixed route, inter-urban and door-todoor transit providers in the County, as detailed below.
+The map in Figure 2.3 (overleaf) shows the fixed route, inter-urban and door-to-door transit providers in the County, as detailed below.

 TheRide provides a fixed route bus network in and around the cities of Ypsilanti and Ann Arbor.
 The network in Ann Arbor is complemented by the University of Michigan fixed route network.
-As TheRide is currently part-funded by a property tax in the City of Ann Arbor, the city has the greatest network coverage (geographically and temporally).
+As TheRide is currently partfunded by a property tax in the City of Ann Arbor, the city has the greatest network coverage (geographically and temporally).

 Additional services such as those in Ypsilanti and the connecting townships are operated under Purchase Of Service Agreements (POSA) and often means that services are limited and TheRide can not always choose to enhance them.
-TheRide also offers a door-to-door service (dial-a-ride) for ADA eligible residents in the core urbanized area and two commuter bus services to other local communities (Chelsea and Canton).